 But global investing faces barriers

 Second, every region has local laws and customs that may affect business operations.
-For example, say you have two companies who manufacture pasta.
-One is in Italy (of course!), and the other is in the U.S. The Italian company may have a higher risk now because of the upheaval following Prime Minister Mario Draghi’s resignation.
-There’s a fear that the newly elected government will be anti-EU and try to break from the eurozone, which could pressure local companies financially.
+For example, say you have two companies that manufacture pasta.
+One is in Italy (of course!), and the other is in the U.S. The Italian company may have a higher risk now because of the upheaval following Prime Minister Mario Draghi's resignation.
+There's a fear that the newly elected government will be anti-EU and try to break from the eurozone, which could pressure local companies financially.

 Finally, tensions between countries may unintentionally hurt certain companies or industries.
 The Russia/Ukraine War is a current example.
 As fears of an invasion manifested and sanctions followed, investors fled Russian investments.
 So even if a Russian company was a global leader, its stock was likely hard hit by the war.